liatrio/autogov-workflows/README.md

 ## Why Sign/Attest?

 In today's digital landscape, ensuring the integrity and security of software development processes is crucial.
-GitHub's official Action for creating signed SLSA (Supply Chain Levels for Software Artifacts) attestations, along with its [CLI tool for verifying artifacts](https://cli.github.com/manual/gh_attestation), provides a robust foundation for securing the distribution of built artifacts.
+GitHub's official Action(s) for creating signed SLSA (Supply Chain Levels for Software Artifacts) attestations, along with its [CLI tool for verifying artifacts](https://cli.github.com/manual/gh_attestation), provides a robust foundation for securing the distribution of built artifacts.

+SLSA is a security framework designed to prevent tampering, improve integrity, and secure packages and infrastructure.
+It provides a checklist of standards and controls to enhance software supply chain security.
+For more details, visit the [SLSA website](https://slsa.dev/).

 To achieve [SLSA Build Level 3](https://slsa.dev/spec/v1.0/levels#build-l3), which mitigates risks such as: